zkoss/zkdoc/zk_component_ref/Events.md

-This section outline events which are used in components for tablet devices.
+This section outline events which are used in components.